wtetsu/gaze/README.md

 ## What is Gaze?

-Gaze runs a command, **right after** you save a file.
+👁️Gaze runs a command, **right after** you save a file.

 It greatly helps you focus on writing code!
 ![gaze02](https://user-images.githubusercontent.com/515948/73607575-1fbfe900-45fb-11ea-813e-6be6bf9ece6d.gif)

 ---

-Gaze's usage is simple.
+Gaze's usage is quite simple.

 ```
 gaze .
 ```

-And invoke your favorite editor on another terminal.
+And invoke your favorite editor on another terminal and edit it!

 ```
 vi a.py